humayunsohail/onebyte-objectivec-style-guide/README.md

 ```objc
 - (void)didSelectTableRowAtIndexPath:(NSIndexPath *)indexPath;
 ```

+There should always be implementation in the protocols methods, in the case if it is left for future use, they should be implemented with ```NSLog(@"Function Name");```

 ## Auto-Generated Code

 Any auto-generated code or overridden methods that do not extend the super method in any way should be deleted as they are redundant.This helps declutter the class.

+## Multi-Device Support

+**Auto-layout** should be applied in all interface files to support multiple iOS Device resolutions.
+It is great to give this support before moving to next view and it is recommended to apply it through Interface Builder.

+## Super Class

+Same natured views with different data used in numerous views should be added through super class view and customised accordingly in order to enhance re-usability and decrease development time.

 ## Xcode project